 In fact, the size and density of lipoproteins are important factors for cardiovascular risk – for example, large, buoyant LDL (“bad cholesterol”) particles are much less dangerous than small, dense LDL particles; likewise large, buoyant HDL (“good cholesterol”) particles offer greater vascular protection than smaller, more dense HDL.
-The development of advanced lipid testing strategies that take the importance of lipoprotein particle size into consideration, such as the Vertical Auto Profile (VAP) or NMR (nuclear magnetic resonance) tests, allows a far deeper assessment of cardiovascular risk than a conventional lipid profile utilized by most mainstream medical practitioners.
+The development of advanced lipid testing strategies that take the importance of lipoprotein particle size into consideration, such as the NMR (nuclear magnetic resonance) test, allows a far deeper assessment of cardiovascular risk than a conventional lipid profile utilized by most mainstream medical practitioners.

 Furthermore, metabolic processes, such as oxidation and glycation, modify the functionality of lipoproteins, transforming them from cholesterol transport vehicles into highly reactive molecules capable of damaging the delicate endothelial cells that line our arterial walls.
 This endothelial damage both initiates and promotes atherogenesis.
 Scientifically supported natural interventions can target the formation of these modified lipoproteins and help avert deadly cardiovascular diseases such as heart attack and stroke.